stechmann/TonUINO/docs/README_EN.md

 ## PIN Code

-The (optional) PIN Code to secure some parental functions is by default
+The (optional) PIN Code to secure the parental functions is by default

-* for the buttons on the box: `play/pause, vol-, vol+, play/pause`
+* `play/pause, vol-, vol+, play/pause`
-* on the IR remote: `center, vol-, vol+, center`

-Both can be changed in the sketch before compile time.
+and can be changed in the sketch before compile time.

 ## SD Card Folder Structure